Think about this question for a second: Why does your website exist?

 Screencasts are easy to create with a tool like Jing or Snagit, and they only require the time it takes you to do the actual task (unlike writing a checklist or ebook.)
 To create a screencast, simply go through the process step-by-step, talking through it like you are training someone.

 Want to see an example?
 Check out the custom content upgrade I created for this post.
 I’ve added below.
 It’s a step-by-step tutorial that walks you through everything you need to create a content upgrade, with screenshots at each step.
-This ISN’T a screenshot so click the link and download the QuickStart guide!
+Click this link to download your QuickStart Guide!

 The free guide is the Swiss Army knife of content upgrades.
 They can contain almost anything on any topic.